Stoicism and Programming

 In the course of weeks, ABBY became an indispensable tool for our A/B tests.
 And the more I worked on the project the more convinced I got that other people must have the same problems.

 I talked with my CEO about extending ABBY to a software-as-a-service.
 I truly appreciate that he didn’t stop me, but gave me the OK to work on it.
 Immediately after getting home from work that day I purchased a domain and a Bootstrap theme.
 (Learning 1: Never buy a domain before you need it).
+My side project journey began.
 The initial plan was to just add a user concept around the existing code.

 In retrospect, I’m not surprised that I ended up rewriting the whole thing from scratch.
 There are so many things that a SaaS product requires that an internal company tool doesn’t need.
 The good thing was that I could avoid a lot of the design mistakes I made in the first attempt.
 I knew the bottlenecks and problems from the first implementation.
 And I was eager to ship quality software that didn’t feel like a hack.
 (Learning 2: Lean is king: you have to be ashamed of your initial version.)